Training Transitive and Commutative Multimodal Transformers with LoReTTa: Introduction

 \section{Introduction}

 Integrating multiple modalities, such as images, text, or speech, promises to provide a more comprehensive and holistic understanding of otherwise intractable problems.
 By leveraging the unique and complementary strengths of each data type, this approach results in a more synergistic representation of the underlying phenomena -- enabling deep learning systems to excel and adapt to real-world scenarios.
-Thus, there has been impressive progress in the field of multimodal learning in recent years (Section~\ref{sec:relatedwork}).
-While most of the research focuses on multimodal datasets where all data points have all modalities, there is also work on missing modalities~\cite{Ma_2021_AAAI, Ma_2022_CVPR}.
-However, all of these models and methods rely heavily on at least a subset of samples where all modality combinations are still present (Figure~\ref{fig:problem}).
-In practice, it is not easy to obtain such datasets if we consider more than two modalities, for example, three modalities.
-In the worst case, we might end up with one dataset containing only modalities $A$ and $B$, and another disjoint dataset containing modalities $B$ and $C$.
+Thus, there has been impressive progress in the field of multimodal learning in recent years.
+While most research focuses on multimodal datasets where all data points have all modalities, there has also been work on missing modalities~\cite{Ma_2021_AAAI, Ma_2022_CVPR}.
+However, all these models and methods rely heavily on at least a subset of samples where all modality combinations are still present (Figure~\ref{fig:problem}).
+In practice, it is not easy to obtain such datasets when we consider more than two modalities, e.g. three modalities.
+In the worst case, we might end up with a dataset containing only modalities $A$ and $B$, and another disjoint dataset containing modalities $B$ and $C$.
 Thus, the combination $A$ and $C$ is unconditionally missing.
-So we asked ourselves ''Is it possible to pre-train a multimodal neural network that can handle any combination of modalities at inference time?''
+So we asked ourselves, "Is it possible to pre-train a multimodal neural network that can handle any combination of modalities at inference time?
 Optimally, the model will achieve better downstream performance the more modality combinations are given.
-This also includes the never-seen input combinations $(A, C)$ and $(A, B, C)$.
+This includes the never-seen combinations $(A, C)$ and $(A, B, C)$.